Lightyear One: Dutch solar-electric car prototype revealed

 A calculator on the company's website lets you enter your location and find out how much of your annual driving could be done using power from the sun.
 For a driver in London doing around 12,000 miles a year, it estimates that 41% of the annual mileage could be completed on solar charging.

-Late last year, Lightyear announced a partnership with Leaseplan to make its car available for both lease and purchase when it launches in 2020.
+Late in 2018, Lightyear announced a partnership with Leaseplan to make its car available for both lease and purchase when it launches in 2020.
 The company has also opened a production facility in Helmond in the Netherlands.

 A 'Pioneer Edition' of the large five-seater hatchback will go on sale on the Dutch market in 2020, ahead of a 'broad launch' happening in 2021.
 The company claims to have taken orders for 100 cars already (those being delivered in 2020), while another 500 (for 2021 delivery) are available to reserve for a fee of €119,000 (about £106,000).